-83. The global criteria note that certain jurisdictions have legislated securitization regimes that may delineate the conditions and formalities under which a transfer of eligible assets can take place in order to achieve a true sale.
-For example, some continental European jurisdictions have adopted securitization statutes that dispense with the need to formally notify debtors of the sale of receivables to an SPE to render the sale effective against the debtors, other third parties, or an insolvency officer of the seller.
+82. The global criteria note that certain jurisdictions have legislated securitization regimes that may delineate the conditions and formalities under which a transfer of eligible assets can take place in order to achieve a true sale.
+For example, some continental European jurisdictions have adopted securitization statutes that dispense with the need to formally notify debtors of the sale of receivables to an SPE in order to render the sale effective against the debtors, other third parties or an insolvency officer of the seller.

-^{84.} Further to the discussion of insolvency remoteness of SPEs in the "Insolvency-Remoteness Of SPEs" section above, in European securitizations, SPEs take different forms.
-For example, SPEs may be established as private or public limited companies (the shares of which are often held by a corporate services provider on trust for charitable purposes) or--less commonly--as limited liability partnerships, trusts, or funds.

-Limitations on amendments to organizational documents

-^{85.} Further to the discussion of limitations on amendments to organizational documents in the "Insolvency-Remoteness Of SPEs" section above, we observe that in Europe, the restriction of an SPE's ability to amend its organizational documents is usually achieved by express limitations set out in the SPE's constitutional documents or through the use of independent shareholding entities ("golden share"), the votes of which would be required to amend its organizational documents.
+- 83. Further to the discussion of insolvency remoteness of SPEs in section B above, in European securitizations, SPEs take different forms.
+For example, SPEs may be established as private or public limited companies (the shares of which are often held by a corporate services provider on trust for charitable purposes) or--less commonly--as limited liability partnerships, trusts or funds. - 84.
+Limitations on amendments to organizational documents - 85.
+Further to the discussion of limitations on amendments to organizational documents in section B above, we observe that in Europe, the restriction of an SPE's ability to amend its organizational documents is usually achieved by express limitations set out in the SPE's constitutional documents or through the use of independent shareholding entities ("golden share") the votes of which would be required to amend its organizational documents.